ForeLookARC/NYCU_AIoT_PD_foot_pressure_sensing_insole/README.md

 - Open the APP and sign in
 - Press `Start` button to start data collecting
 - Press `Stop` button to stop data collecting
-- After walking for 30 seconds, press `Show Result Boutton` to see the score
+- After walking for 30 seconds, press `Show Result` boutton to see the score